Agriculture in Poland: Types of farming

 Other major crops included potatoes, sugar beet, fodder crops, flax, hops, tobacco, and fruits.
 Cultivation of corn (maize) expanded during the 1980s but remained limited.
 The northern and east-central regions of the country mainly offered poorer sandy soils suitable for rye and potatoes.

 The richer soils of the central and southern parts of the country, excluding those at higher elevations, made those regions the centers of wheat, sugar beet, hops, and tobacco production.
 The more accessible land at higher elevations was used to cultivate oats or was left as meadow and pastureland.
-In 1989 almost half of Poland's arable land was used for the cultivation of the four major grains, another 13 percent grew tomatoes, All regions of Poland raised dairy cows, beef cattle, pigs and poultry, and cultivated fruit, usually as an integral part of mixed farming.
+In 1989 almost half of Poland's arable land was used for the cultivation of the four major grains, another 13 percent grew potatoes, All regions of Poland raised dairy cows, beef cattle, pigs and poultry, and cultivated fruit, usually as an integral part of mixed farming.

 Import/Export proportions

 In 1990 Poland exported 26 percent of the bacon it produced, as well as 63 percent of the ham, 16 percent of the tinned meat, 10 percent of the poultry, 17 percent of the sugar, and 67 percent of the frozen fruits and vegetables.